-- The Associate Vice Chancellor for International Education and Development or his/her designee will contact the U.S. Department of State's Office of American Citizens Services and Crisis Management (+1-202-501-4444) and OSAC (+1-571-345-2223) to discuss the need for evacuation and any measures that the U.S. is taking to evacuate its citizens from the host country. - The Associate Vice Chancellor for International Education and Development or his/her designee, in consultation with program leader or host institution representative, will contact Crisis24 to discuss the need for evacuation and any measures that the U.S. is taking to evacuate its citizens from the host country. - The App State International Crisis Response Team or staff will develop an evacuation plan, including transportation modes and travel routes, determination of the cost of the evacuation, and the possibility of reducing the level of danger by dispersing participants in small groups to reconvene later in another location. - The program leader or host institution representative will share information with the U.S. Embassy or Consulate about App State's evacuation plan. - The program leader or host institution representative will assess and mitigate participants' concerns by doing the following: - o Recommend appropriate participant behavior (e.g., keep a low profile, blend in with the local population). - Review the course of action with program participants.
-If a participant refuses to comply with the evacuation procedure, he/she will be required to sign a release form and in rare circumstances may be forced to evacuate. - Remove public signs that indicate U.S. affiliation.
+- The Assistant Vice Provost for International Programs or his/her designee will contact the U.S. Department of State's Office of American Citizens Services and Crisis Management (+1-202-501-4444) and OSAC (+1-571-345-2223) to discuss the need for evacuation and any measures that the U.S. is taking to evacuate its citizens from the host country. - The Assistant Vice Provost for International Programs or his/her designee, in consultation with program leader or host institution representative, will contact Crisis24 to discuss the need for evacuation and any measures that the U.S. is taking to evacuate its citizens from the host country. - The App State International Crisis Response Team or staff will develop an evacuation plan, including transportation modes and travel routes, determination of the cost of the evacuation, and the possibility of reducing the level of danger by dispersing participants in small groups to reconvene later in another location. - The program leader or host institution representative will share information with the U.S. Embassy or Consulate about App State's evacuation plan. - The program leader or host institution representative will assess and mitigate participants' concerns by doing the following: - o Recommend appropriate participant behavior (e.g., keep a low profile, blend in with the local population). - Review the course of action with program participants.
+If a participant refuses to comply with the evacuation procedure, he/she will be required to sign a release form and in rare circumstances may be forced to evacuate. - o Remove public signs that indicate U.S. affiliation.
 Cancel public activities or large group functions that could draw attention to the program participants. - After the participants have been evacuated to safety, the App State International Crisis Response Team will make academic and financial arrangements appropriate to the program at the time of its termination.